nkosi-tauro/eportfolio/module_ssd/index.md

 - Identify and manage security risks as part of a software development project.
 - Critically analyse development problems and determine appropriate methodologies, tools and techniques (including program design and development) to solve them.
 - Design and develop/adapt computer programs and to produce a solution that meets the design brief and critically evaluate solutions that are - produced.
-- Systematically develop and implement the skills required to be effective member of a development team in a virtual professional environment, adopting real-life perspectives on team roles and organisation.
+- Systematically develop and implement the skills required to be effective member of a development team in a virtual professional environment, adopting real-life perspectives on team roles and organization.